StardustCollective/constellation-ledger-native-app/docs/guide.md

 ## Requirements

-To use DAG with a Ledger Nano S Device or a Ledger Nano X Device, you need a Ledger Nano S Device or a Ledger Nano X Device, and need access to the internet.
+To use Constellation with a Ledger Nano S Device or a Ledger Nano X Device, you need a Ledger Nano S Device or a Ledger Nano X Device, and need access to the internet.

 We recommend using the Constellation Javascript CLI:
 [Constellation Javascript CLI](https://github.com/StardustCollective/constellationjs)